 - Live at Place, Year (for Spanish content use "En Vivo").
 If "Live" is already part of the release you do not need to add this to the title version.

-DO NOT submit use any of the following in the Title Version field, your release approval time may be delayed by incorrect usage of the field:
+Do not submit any of the following in the Release Version field, your release approval time may be delayed by incorrect usage of the field:

 - Original Version or any other redundant version information, original releases must leave this field blank.